LePoisson104/Endurofy_prototype/README.md

-# FitTracker
+# Endurofy

 ## Overview

-**FitTracker** is a versatile web application designed to help you achieve your fitness goals.
+**Endurofy** is a versatile web application designed to help you achieve your fitness goals.
 This all-in-one tool allows you to seamlessly log your daily food intake, workout routines, and track your weight progress.
 Whether you’re aiming to lose weight, build muscle, or simply maintain a healthy lifestyle, FitTracker has got you covered.

 ### Key Features: